-In addition to his producing and academic success, Gary is an internationally respected and critically acclaimed actor and playwright who has performed over 100 roles in theater, film, television and infomercials.
-He has been interviewed many times on radio stations I Need York, Baltimore and Montreal which is heard by millions worldwide.
-Gary has mesmerized audiences at Artscape, Maryland’s largest arts festival, Theater for the New City, PS 122 and Dixon Place in New York City.
+In addition to his producing and academic success, Gary is an internationally respected and critically acclaimed actor and playwright who has performed over 100 roles in theater, film, television, and infomercials.
+He has been interviewed many times on radio stations in the United States & Montreal stations that were heard by millions worldwide.
+Gary has mesmerized audiences at Artscape, Maryland’s largest arts festival, Theater for the New City, PS 122, and Dixon Place in New York City.
 Recent credits include a scene with Howie Mandel in Mobbed on Fox TV on A & E’s The Fugitive Chronicles, and his award-winning, critically acclaimed one-man play Four One-Legged Men.

-Gary’s other accolades asba performing artist includes individual artist awards in playwriting from the Maryland and New York State Councils on the Arts; a Gregory Millard Fellowship from New York Foundation for the Arts; theater commission from the New York State Council on the Arts; Franklin Furnace’s Performance Art Fund administered by Jerome Foundation; a Swing Space residency & grants from The Lower Manhattan Cultural Council.
-After winning a commission to write, cast and co-direct three nationwide infomercials, for the US Census Count, Gary received awards of merit from the Governor’s Office in the State of Maryland and Mayor’s Office of Baltimore City.
+Gary’s other accolades as a performing artist include individual artist awards in playwriting from the Maryland and New York State Councils on the Arts; a Gregory Millard Fellowship from New York Foundation for the Arts; theater commission from the New York State Council on the Arts; Franklin Furnace’s Performance Art Fund administered by Jerome Foundation; a Swing Space residency & grants from The Lower Manhattan Cultural Council.
+After winning a commission to write, cast, and co-direct three nationwide infomercials, for the US Census Count, Gary received awards of merit from the Governor’s Office in the State of Maryland and Mayor’s Office of Baltimore City.
 The project was also featured on Nightline and CNN.
 Gary’s most recent honor was from the Center for Urban Community Services (CUCS) Mental Health Committee for both his artistic and advocacy work.